zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/What-is-Ethereum.rst

     "It is very possible that ... one machine would suffice to solve all the problems ... of the whole [world]" - Sir Charles Darwin, 1946\*

-In a technical sense, Ethereum is a "world computer".
-Harking back to the days of the mainframe, and probably about as fast, Ethereum can be viewed as a single computer that the whole world can use.
+In a technical sense, Expanse is a "world computer".
+Harking back to the days of the mainframe, and probably about as fast, Expanse can be viewed as a single computer that the whole world can use.
 It notionally has only a single processor (no multi-threading or parallel execution), but as much memory as required.
-Anybody can upload programs to the Ethereum World Computer and anybody can request that a program that has been uploaded be executed.
+Anybody can upload programs to the Expanse World Computer and anybody can request that a program that has been uploaded be executed.
 This does not mean that anyone can ask any program to do anything; on the contrary: the author of the program can specify that requests from anyone but themselves be ignored, for example.
 Also, in a very strong sense, every program has its own permanent storage that persists between executions.
-Furthermore, as long as it is in demand, the Ethereum World Computer will always be there: it can't be shut down or turned off.
+Furthermore, as long as it is in demand, the Expanse World Computer will always be there: it can't be shut down or turned off.

 You may ask, "why would anyone use such a system?" and again there are